pipediaz1234/genetic-algorithm-tsp/README.md

 ## 🚀 Overview

-This project implements a **Genetic Algorithm (GA)** to solve the classic **Traveling Salesman Problem (TSP)** using a set of Colombian cities.
+This project presents the implementation of a **Genetic Algorithm (GA)** to solve the **Traveling Salesman Problem (TSP)**, a well-known combinatorial optimization problem.

-The goal is to determine the **optimal route with the minimum total distance**, visiting each city exactly once and returning to the starting point.
-The solution is achieved through evolutionary optimization techniques.
+Using a dataset of major Colombian cities, the algorithm searches for the **optimal route that minimizes total travel distance**, ensuring each city is visited exactly once before returning to the origin.

+The solution demonstrates the application of **evolutionary computation techniques** for solving complex optimization problems in a data-driven context.

 ---

 ## 🧠 Key Features

 * ✔ Genetic Algorithm implemented from scratch
-* ✔ Route optimization across multiple cities
-* ✔ Fitness function based on total distance
+* ✔ Fitness evaluation based on total route distance
+* ✔ Population-based optimization approach
-* ✔ Evolution across generations
+* ✔ Evolution across generations with convergence tracking
-* ✔ Visualization of convergence and optimal route
+* ✔ Visualization of optimization process and final solution

 ---